top of page

 • Examples: Emergency stabilization such as replacing a roof, conserving historic bricks on the exterior of a building, and adaptive reuse

-• Consultant Services & Training ($15,000 - $25,000): Funding to help with capacity building in your organization, which includes strengthening operational and managerial skills in areas like board training, fundraising plans, grant writing, and historic preservation best practices.
-This also includes hiring fellows for project development.
+• Consultant Services & Training ($15,000 - $25,000): Funding to help history and heritage-focused organizations build capacity by strengthening operational and managerial skills in areas like board training, fundraising plans, grant writing, and historic preservation best practices.

-• Examples: Hiring consultants for strategic planning, business plan creation, development plans, and board training.
+• Examples: Hiring consultants for strategic planning, business plan creation, development plans, and board training; can also include hiring fellows for project development.

 • Project Planning ($20,000 - $30,000): Financial support for the development of essential planning, technical, and preservation documents needed for successful historic preservation projects.